RiskWatch

 - Not a CMDB at ServiceNow depth; configuration items and dependency mapping are shallower than the Now Platform CMDB

-- Partial public pricing above the Professional tier; Enterprise gated behind a sales conversation
+- Quote-only pricing; all tiers gated behind a sales conversation

 IT operations team whose primary brief is 'find every device on every subnet in 24 hours' with no audit framework attached; for that brief, Lansweeper is the right answer.
 Also not the right answer for a software-asset-management programme defending a Microsoft, Oracle, or SAP true-up; for that brief, Flexera One fits better.